 Written and illustrated by Celeste Silling.

-Produced, and distributed by Gulf Coast Bird Observatory thanks to a grant from Phillips 66.
+Produced and distributed by Gulf Coast Bird

+Observatory.

-Wilson's plovers are beach-nesting birds that lay their eggs in the sand.
+Wilson's Plovers are beach-nesting birds that lay their eggs right in the sand.
 With increased development and use of beaches, nesting habitat is harder to find.
-Because of this, the Wilson's Plover is at risk of becoming threatened or endangered.
+Because of this, the Wilson's Plover is unfortunately at risk of becoming threatened or endangered.

-Gulf Coast Bird Observatory and other agencies work hard to study and protect these and other birds.
+Gulf Coast Bird Observatory and other agencies work hard to study and protect these plovers and other birds.
 To help beach-nesting birds, please heed all signs and fencing, leash your dogs on the beach, and only drive where allowed.

-To learn more about Gulf Coast Bird Observatory and our work with bird and habitat conservation, visit our website www.gcbo.org.
+To learn more about Gulf Coast Bird Observatory and our work with bird and habitat conservation, visit our website: www.gcbo.org.